 At the calculus level, the key additional question is what happens when the height is 8.
 Is the function continuous?
 Is it differentiable?
 This can be discussed initially when studying the applets (both the geometry and the graphs,) and again when the formulas have been figured out.
 In cases where the function is differentiable everywhere, you may also discuss any points of inflection.

 If you have TI-eighty-something calculators, the worksheets include a little bit of programming to get the rate of change to the left and right of a given point.
 This makes it possible to discuss differentiability numerically.
 Do this in addition to, not instead of making the connection with the figure.
 The latter will help students attach a meaning to the former.

-Later in the year, you may discuss the relationship between the Doctor Dimension model and integration.
+When appropriate, you may discuss the relationship between the Doctor Dimension model and integration.
 (Basically: it is integration!)